 - When a defensive position is employed, determine the appropriate investment (cash equivalents, U.S. Treasury instruments, etc.) to be used

 A sequence of proprietary quantitative models will calculate an estimated risk level and generate a binary “on” or “off” signal for each ETF category.
 There is no middle ground in this process.
-Based on the model’s risk level, a sector, sub-sector, or asset class may either be owned or not owned.
+Based on the strategy’s risk level, a sector, sub-sector, or asset class may either be owned or not owned.

 If necessary, the final step utilizes a proprietary algorithm to determine how the defensive portion of the portfolio should be invested; e.g. in a money market fund or a U.S. Treasury instrument.

-U.S. Equity Major Sectors:
+U.S. Equity Sectors:

 Materials, Energy, Financials, REITS, Industrials, Technology, Utilities, Healthcare, Consumer Staples, Consumer Discretionary

-Tactical / Adaptive International Equity Strategy Regions:
+International Equity GDP Strategy Regions:

 Canada, Europe, Japan, Asia (excluding Japan), Emerging Markets

-TACTICAL FIXED INCOME
+TACTICAL FIXED INCOME STRATEGY

 The allocation to the various fixed income asset classes are interdependent upon one another.
 The model will calculate the likelihood of significant loss associated with each asset class and generate either an “on” or “off” signal.
-Depending on which categories are “on” will determine if and how other fixed income categories are used in the portfolio.
+Depending on which categories are “on” will determine if and how other fixed income categories are used in the strategy.

-As fixed income asset classes are determined to be too risky, and signaled “off” (sold), the portfolio may build a defensive position equal to the allocation to the style that was sold.
+As fixed income asset classes are determined to be too risky, and signaled “off” (sold), the strategy may build a defensive position equal to the allocation to the style that was sold.
 When an ETF is sold, the proceeds are placed into a U.S. Treasury ETF.
-If all fixed income asset classes are “off”, the portfolio will become 100% defensive.
+If all fixed income asset classes are “off”, the strategy will become 100% defensive.
 The default defensive position is an intermediate Treasury bond ETF, however, a separate algorithm is used to determine if a money market fund/ETF might be more appropriate.

 Note: A municipal bond ETF is used as a diversifying asset class and we believe it is appropriate for both taxable and tax-exempt accounts.

-The model will look at each asset class separately to determine the likelihood of significant loss.
+The strategy will look at each asset class separately to determine the likelihood of significant loss.
 Because these asset classes are highly volatile, the portfolio can go defensive utilizing either a money market fund, or ETFs representing U.S. Treasury instruments.
-As with the Tactical Fixed Income portfolio, a separate model is used to determine whether the Treasury position in the model will be an intermediate Treasury ETF or a money market fund/ETF.
+As with the Tactical Fixed Income strategy, a separate model is used to determine whether the Treasury position in the model will be an intermediate Treasury ETF or a money market fund/ETF.

 Note: The agriculture cycle tends to be very long and can be turned “off” for extended periods of time.